miniman13/videngwiki/definitions/general.md

 Multi-Image Processor.
 Uncommon term for a multiviewer, may be manufacturer-specific.
 See [Multiviewer.](#multiviewer)

 ## Multiviewer
-A composite display showing many small boxes with video signals displayed inside them.
-Also known as MIP, VIP (Evertz term), and MV.
+A generated display "mosaic" showing many small boxes with video signals displayed inside them.
+Also known as MIP, VIP (Evertz term), and Multiview/MV.
 Each individual box may be called a [PiP](#PIP), which stands for "Picture-in-picture."

 ## OBS
 **O**pen **B**roadcaster **S**oftware is a digital encoder and general purpose livestreaming application.
 For more information see [OBS Studio](/en/software/obsproject/obs).

-## Open Gear(R)
+## OpenGear
-*needs more details*
+A frame and card standard created by Ross.
+The frame provides networking, control, and power to slots that can accept Open Gear cards.
+OpenGear X (OGX) is the newer standard with more power than OpenGear 3.

 ## NMOS
 *needs more details*